Chapter 13:

 “Government…sort of.”

 “Ah!”
 He caught on.
-“Yup, We know a bunch of things, including the changes that have happened to you all.”
+“Yup, we know a bunch of things, including the changes that have happened to you all.”

 “…” Frozen with indecision, Katie returned to her seat, still eyeing the man carefully until…

 “Oh!
 Hang on!”
 He pulled his phone out, feeling a call had come through.
 “Right…right.
 Alright, I’ll be there soon.”
-Finishing his meal and coffee almost in a single gulp, the man stood up from his seat and dropped a hundred dollars on the table!
+Finishing his meal and coffee almost in a single gulp, the man rose up from his seat and dropped a hundred dollars on the table!
 “Keep the change, and make sure you hang onto the rest as a good tip!”

 “Wait, you can’t just leave!”